 Maybe you aren’t ready to make the decision to move back home to save money.
 There are other options that might help you slash your living expenses while avoiding sticky situations that might arise with a move back home.

-Additionally, there are some young people who chose to move in with other family members, rather than their parents.
+Additionally, there are some young people who choose to move in with other family members, rather than their parents.

 Perhaps they live in an area with a better job market or a lower cost of living.
 By paying rent to a relative, it might be even easier to maintain a tenant-landlord relationship.